glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 The input designer allows the user to select a competition, and then view and modify the farms in that competition.
-Clicking on the 'Add Competition' button will pop up a modal that allows the user to configure the `regionId` and `assetId` for the competition.
+Clicking on the 'Add Competition' button will open a modal that allows the user to configure the `regionId` and `assetId` for the competition.

 This readme uses $ASSET to indicate a place where the asset ticker should be